microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 There are a number of new features in OpenAPI v3.1 that are now supported in OpenAPI.NET.

 ### JsonSchema Dialect and BaseUri in OpenApiDocument
 To enable full compatibility with JSON Schema, the OpenApiDocument class now supports a jsonSchemaDialect property.
 This property specifies the JSON Schema dialect used throughout the document, using a URI.
-By explicitly declaring the dialect, tooling no longer needs to infer which draft is being used based on schema structure or references.
+By explicitly declaring the dialect, tooling can be directed to use a JSON Schema version other than the default [2020-12 draft](https://json-schema.org/draft/2020-12/json-schema-core.html).
+However, OpenAPI.NET does not guarantee compatibility with versions other than 2020-12.

 In addition, a BaseUri property has been added to represent the absolute location of the OpenAPI document.
 If the document’s location is not provided, this property will be set to a generated placeholder URI.